asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

 3. [Sequence](https://github.com/asmitapoddar/nowplaying-RS-Music-Reco-FM/tree/master/Sequence): This folder contains the scripts [train_seq.r](https://github.com/asmitapoddar/nowplaying-RS-Music-Reco-FM/tree/master/Sequence/train_seq.r) and [test_seq.r](https://github.com/asmitapoddar/nowplaying-RS-Music-Reco-FM/tree/master/Sequence/test_seq.r) to create the traning and test set splits respectively for context-aware next-song recommendation.

 ## Code
-The following scripts, stored in this repository, have been developed for the dataset.
+The following scripts, stored in this repository, have been developed for implementing Factorization Machines for music recommendation using the dataset.
 1. [main.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/main.py): The main file from which the other scripts are called.
 2. [group.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/group.py): The test set is ordered according to the user_id.
 However, this is optional as the test set provided has already been ordered according to user_id.
 3. [load.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/load.py): Shows how to load the dataset.
 You can enter the attributes with which you want to train the Factorization Machine here.
 (In this file, for example, the attributes user_id + track_id + tempo(context) have been used to train the FM for context-aware recommendation.
 You could also do next-song recommendation by using the attributes: user_id + track_id + previous_track_id + context to train the FM).